jeetsukumaran/DendroPy/docs/source/index.rst

 DendroPy will now be available in your conda-managed environment.

-More information on downloading and installing DendroPy can be found :doc:`here </downloading>`.
+More information on downloading and installing DendroPy can be found in our :doc:`setup instructions </downloading>`.

 Documentation
 ==============